Suffering from hair loss is often times stressful and can be an emotional experience for men. Alopecia,

 Hair loss in men can occur for several reasons, with medical conditions, diet, stress, hormones, and genes being the most common factors.
 It is extremely important to identify the root cause of the hair loss before prescribing a treatment protocol.
-Dr. Somenek discusses the most common causes of hair loss in men and options for hair restoration.
+Dr. Somenek discusses the most common causes of hair loss in men and options for hair restoration procedures in Washington DC.

 Androgenetic Alopecia occurs in men whose hair follicles are sensitive to the hormone dihydrotestosterone, or DHT.
 This is by far the most common type of alopecia and is an inherited condition.
 Men may experience this type of hair loss as early as in their teens or early 20’s.
 Over time, DHT-sensitive hair (usually found on the top and front of the head) becomes weaker, finer, and eventually stops growing.
 DHT becomes overly concentrated in the hair follicles, choking off and eventually halting the process of healthy hair growth.
 Those who experience advanced hair loss however, typically have healthy hair follicles around the sides of the head.
 These healthy hairs are resistant to this hormone and survive for a lifetime.
 Signs of androgenetic alopecia include:

 Transition in the involved area from large, thick, pigmented terminal hairs to thinner, shorter and potentially wispy hairs.

 Men will notice a gradual recession of the frontal hairline early in the process